Chagas disease

 • All cases of acute or reactivated Chagas disease and for chronic T. cruzi infection in children up to age 18 years.

-Treatment is with either benznidazole (nitroimidazole derivative) or nifurtimox (nitrofuran compound).
-Both drugs have significant side effects (up to 40%), and are contraindicated in renal disease, liver disease and during pregnancy.
-Benznidazole is generally better tolerated and more often used as first line therapy.
-More recent trials are examining different treatment regimens, including the use of miltefosine.12
+Treatment is with either benznidazole (nitroimidazole derivative, launched 1971) or nifurtimox (nitrofuran compound, launched 1965).16 Both drugs have significant side effects (up to 40%), potential for genotoxicity and carcinogenicity, and they are contraindicated in renal disease, liver disease and during pregnancy.
+Benznidazole is generally better tolerated and more often used as first line therapy,9,13 nifurtimox is often better tolerated in children.
+More recent trials are examining different treatments, including the use of combination regimens and miltefosine.17

-• Benznidazole (launched 1971, US FDA approved age 2-12 years in 2017) - available via special access scheme (SAS).
-Also see product information and patient information.
+• Benznidazole (US FDA approved age 2-12 years in 2017) - via special access scheme.
+See product information and patient information.

 • Dosing (see table in product information):